 Lively activity among the ladies behind the information desk too.
 (Photo: Päd Sek/GG)

-The evening shift: A radiant flower at the information desk.
+The evening shift: A radiant double flower named Veronika Blume at the information desk.
 (Photo: PädSek/GG)

 3.15 pm: Time for the workshops.
 The two group leaders, Thomas Tirler (third from the right) and Marta Flôrencio, used coloured wool to explore the question: «How does the daily work of adults stimulate children’s free play?»